Sadoway Labs Technology

 Aluminum is indispensable across industry

 Aluminum is indispensable across various industries due to its recyclability and favorable properties.
-Secondary aluminum (aluminum from recycled sources) can be produced with 95% less CO2 emissions than primary aluminum production, making it a highly attractive alternative.
+Recycling aluminum using low-emission processes can reduce CO₂ emissions by approximately 95% compared to traditional primary production.

 Recycling scrap aluminum alloys, which often contain silicon, magnesium, copper, and other metals, remains technically difficult.
 The market demands an innovative, low-carbon solution that reduces energy usage and reliance on fossil fuels.